If you are in immediate danger and fear for your safety, dial 911.

 Housing for trafficked youth is a challenging issue as there are often few options for safe housing as unverified ‘relatives’, temporary shelter, juvenile detention or foster care are often not the best place for youth with complex mental and medical issues with trafficking to heal.

 Samaritan House recognized a need for an extended stay, a licensed and secure residential facility in Hampton Roads, and began a capital campaign in 2020 to build “The Hallow.”
 Ground was broken in January 2022 for the group home in Virginia Beach that can house up to eight youths where Samaritan House will provide supervision, care, and a wide variety of programs to help them heal.
-“The Hallow” is expected to open in early 2024.
+“The Hallow” is expected to open in the Spring of 2024.

 The Professional Women In Building of Coastal Virginia, in conjunction with Chesapeake Homes are generously creating a "Garden of Hope" at "The Hallow."
 They are accepting sponsorships and looking for volunteers to assist with planting.
 Click HERE for more information.